 [Q2] How do I handle a report that contains multiple errors?

-The Duplicate and Edit option is provided for the purpose of splitting an errata report that contains multiple errors into multiple reports, so that they can be verified/held/rejected and marked Technical/Editorial.
+The Duplicate option is provided for the purpose of splitting an errata report that contains multiple errors into multiple reports, so that they can be verified/held/rejected and marked Technical/Editorial.
 It creates a second errata report exactly as the original and allows you to edit it.

 For example, if a report contains 15 errors of which you want to verify 5 and reject 10, you could:

 - Click "Duplicate" once (thereby creating 2 records each containing 15 errors).

 - Edit a record to contain 5 errors (i.e., remove the 10 errors you want to reject) and mark the report Verified.

 - Edit the other record to contain 10 errors (i.e., remove the 5 errors you verified), and mark it Rejected.

 - Repeat as necessary to further separate out the errors in order to mark them Technical/Editorial or provide section numbers atomically.

 [Q3] What if the error appears outside a numbered section?